woojoo666/arcana-notes/notes11.md

 Conceptually, it seems trivial to have the caller override callee properties without exposing private properties from the caller

-"Mixed private spaces", aka mixin where the parents each contribute private properties that the others are not aware of Breaks single responsibility?
+**Mixed private spaces**, aka mixin where the parents each contribute private properties that the others are not aware of Breaks single responsibility?
 But then what's the difference between mixed private spaces, and just a network of objects (each containing private info)?